-The Employees’ Social Security Act, 1969 and the Employees’ Social (General) Regulations, 1971 are applicable to all industries having one or more employees.
+Employees’ Social Security Act,1969 and Employees’ Social Security (General) Regulations, 1971 are applicable to all industries having one or more employees.

-- Employers are categorised into two, namely principal employer and immediate employer.
+- Employers are categorised into two (2), namely principal employer and immediate employer.

 - Principal Employer

-An employer who directly employs an employee under a contract of service or apprenticeship.
-All matters relating to services and payment of wages are handled by them.
+An employer who employs an employee directly under a contract of service or apprenticeship.
+The employer is responsible for all matters relating to services and payment of wages.

 - Immediate Employer

-An employer who employs an employee by or through him to perform work under the supervision of a principal employer.
-This includes a person who has a contract of service with an employee and temporarily lends or lease the service of that employee to a principal employer.
+An employer who employs employees to perform work under the supervision of the principal employer.
+This includes a person who has a contract of service with an employee and temporarily lends or leases the service of that employee to a principal employer.

 - Employer’s Responsibility

-Principal and immediate employers who employ one or more employees are responsible to register and pay contributions to SOCSO.
+The principal and immediate employers who employ one or more employees are responsible to register and contribute to Social Security Organisation (SOCSO) based on the rates specified under the Employees’ Social Security Act, 1969, administered by SOCSO.

-The employer is obliged to report all work related accident that befalls their workers within 48 hours of notification.
+Employers are responsible for reporting all work-related accidents that befall their workers within 48 hours of notification.

-- All eligible Malaysian citizens and permanent residents employees are compulsory to register.
+- It is compulsory for all eligible employees who are Malaysian citizens and permanent residents to register.

-All employees who are employed under a contract of service or apprenticeship in the private sector and contractual / temporary staff of Federal / State Government as well as Federal / State Statutory Bodies need to be registered and insured under SOCSO.
-Contribution will be capped at monthly remuneration of RM4,000.00.
+All employees who are employed under a contract of service or apprenticeship in the private sector and contractual / temporary staff of Federal / State Government as well as Federal / State Statutory Bodies need to be registered and covered by SOCSO.
+The rate of contribution is capped at monthly wage ceiling of RM4,000.00.

-Employees exempted from Employees’ Social Security Act 1969
+Employees exempted from the coverage of the Employees’ Social Security Act, 1969 are as follows:

 - Federal and State Government permanent employees